-- The Power Round is a team-based free-response written exam, and students will complete the Power Round before they arrive on Northwestern campus for the in-person events. - The Econ Bowl is an in-person head to head competition that consists of two stages: a round robin and a final round.
+- The Power Round is a team-based free-response written exam, and students will complete the Power Round before they arrive on Northwestern campus for the in-person events. - The Econ Bowl is an in-person head to head competition that consists of two stages: the Preliminary Rounds and the Single Elimination Bracket.